gls-fergius/Advanced-Runtime-Logging-GLS-UE5/README.md

 Full Version of GLS is available for all platforms, supports independent compilation, has source code and has no usage restrictions.

 # Quick Start Guide
+A simple step-by-step to get started with GLS:

+1. Unzip and copy the plugin files to Engine _(See the introduction section)._
-1. Enable the GLS plugin and start PIE or built game.
+2. Enable the "GameLogsSystem" plugin in your project.
-3. To open the GLS overlay in the editor or during gameplay, press and hold Alt + Shift + G.
+3. Open the GLS overlay in-game or in the editor by pressing ALT + SHIFT + G.
-4. To open the overlay on a mobile device, press and hold two fingers on an empty area of the screen.
-5. To open the overlay on a console, press and hold the Gamepad Special Right button.
+4. Start using the GLS_LOG macro in C++ or the PrintStringToGLS function in Blueprints (optional).

 # License
 This plugin is provided for evaluation purposes only.
 The GLS plugin distributed without the source code.